The mission of the Substance Abuse

 The Committee for a Drug-Free Jasper (CDFJ) was officially organized in March of 1990.
 The committee was organized to address the issues of substance abuse and related problems in Jasper, Indiana.
 The group made great efforts to expand its reach by involving all the school corporations in Dubois County.
 The Committee met the second Monday of every month.
 Three sub-committees were formed to include Treatment/Intervention, Prevention/Education, and Justice.
 The beginning meetings were devoted to structuring the organization and recruiting members.
 A Comprehensive Plan was drawn up to identify substance abuse problems with solutions in Dubois County.

-In 2004 SAC and Step Ahead joined forces to raise awareness of methamphetamine use in Dubois County.
+SAC and Step Ahead joined forces in 2004 to raise awareness of methamphetamine use in Dubois County.
 Four flyers in English and Spanish with a focus on addiction and treatment were distributed.
-Two forums were held for professionals and the public with speakers from law enforcement, treatment providers, and recovering addicts.
+Two forums were held for professionals and the public with speakers from law enforcement, treatment providers, and recovering addicts

-SAC hired a part-time Coordinator in 2006 to assist grantees, members, and executive council; compile and file data reports; and prepare for monthly meetings.
+SAC hired a part-time Coordinator in 2006 to assist grantees, members, and executive council, compile and file data reports, and prepare for monthly meetings.
 In 2007 and 2008 SAC conducted a community awareness campaign regarding prescription drug abuse.
 Informational fliers were distributed to doctor offices, non-profit agencies and pharmacies in Dubois County.
-Informational fliers were included in the Jasper and Huntingburg utility bills for March.
+Informational fliers were also included in the Jasper and Huntingburg utility bills for March.
 A forum was held in April for the public with speakers from law enforcement, pharmacies, treatment providers, and a recovering addict.